Skip to main content

 Committees

-Maggie is a member of 3 committees
+Maggie is not a member of any committees

 Cross-party groups